Rare Poultry Breeders' Association

 Sussex - except light (Large & Bantam)

-Wyandotte - except white, silver laced, gold laced (Large & Bantam), buff, columbian & partridge (Bantam Only)
+Wyandotte - except white, silver laced (Large & Bantam), gold laced (Large Only), columbian & partridge (Bantam Only)

 Waterfowl